Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Discussion

-Most interestingly, that while the shell expansion rate has decreased by a factor $\sim 10$ between 0.3\,pc to 0.7\,pc, it has leveled off thereafter.
-Moreover, in the neighboring direction the shell even has sped up after 0.7\,pc.
-What is the fate of this shell?
-Does it break through and escape from the DM halo, or it is decelerated and stopped at $\sim 0.1-1$\,pc, as argued by \citet{regan19}.
+What is the fate of this shell's expansion?
+Will the shell break through and escape from the DM halo, or will it decelerate and stop around $\sim 0.1-1$\,pc, as argued by \citet{regan19}?

 While continuing the simulation is prohibitive from the point of view of computational effort, we attempt to extrapolate the outflow kinematics and tackle its quenching or breakout options.
-Of course, the collimated AGN jet launched in the SMBH vicinity, cannot be compared directly to the biconical wind from a similar mass but much less compact central object, e.g., the SMS or a self-gravitating accretion disk.
+Of course, the collimated AGN jet launched in the SMBH vicinity cannot be compared directly to the biconical wind from a similar mass but much less compact central object, e.g., the SMS or a self-gravitating accretion disk.
 But it is important to understand the wind effect on the accretion flow without the subgrid physics, as well as its broader implications.

-At $R\sim 1$\,pc, the escape speed, $v_{\rm esc}\sim 33\,{\rm km\,s^{-1}}$.
+At $R\sim 1$\,pc, the escape speed, $v_{\rm esc}\sim 38\,{\rm km\,s^{-1}}$.
 Hence the shell velocity is substantially higher than that of the escape velocity.
 The escape velocity depends on two factors, namely, the mass of the sink and the mass of the accreting gas.
-The latter contribution to the escape speed is a very weak function of $R$, because the gas density beyond the outer expanding shell, is about $\rho\sim R^{-2}$, and the gas mass dominates over the sink mass only outside $R\sim 5$\,pc.
+The latter contribution to the escape speed is a very weak function of $R$, because the gas density beyond the outer expanding shell, is about $\rho\sim R^{-2}$, and the gas mass dominates over the sink mass only outside $R\sim 5$\,pc, but at these distances it is the DM that becomes dominant.
+So the escape speed tends to be constant.

-At small radii, the shell is accelerated by the radiation pressure, but at larger distances from the sink, it is accelerated by the thermal pressure gradients, along $\theta=\pi$ (Fig.\,\ref{fig:acceleration}).
-Why did the shell velocity became constant?
-Figure\,\ref{fig:acceleration} which displays the relevant acceleration profiles at $t = 3\times 10^3$\,yr provides an insight.
+At small radii, the shell is accelerated by the radiation pressure, but at larger distances from the sink, it is accelerated by the thermal pressure gradients, i.e., as along $\theta=\pi$ for example (Fig.\,\ref{fig:acceleration}).
+Why did the shell velocity become constant?
+Figure\,\ref{fig:acceleration} which displays the relevant acceleration profiles at $t\sim 10^3$\,yr and $t = 3.2\times 10^3$\,yr provides an insight.